ampproject/amphtml/extensions/amp-story/amp-story.md

 The `<amp-story>` component contains one or more [`<amp-story-page>`](#pages:-amp-story-page) components, containing each of the individual screens of the story.
 The first page specified in the document order is the first page shown in the story.

-### Related articles JSON endpoint
+### Bookend JSON endpoint

-The `related-articles` value is a URL endpoint that returns data for the end screen of the story, containing related links, etc.  The system is responsible for fetching the data necessary to render related and trending articles.
+The `bookend-config-src` value is a URL endpoint that returns data for the end screen of the story, containing related links, etc.  The system is responsible for fetching the data necessary to render related and trending articles.
 This can be served from a static JSON file, or dynamically-generated (e.g., to calculate what is currently trending).

 <figure class="centered-fig">
   <amp-anim alt="related article example" width="300" height="533" layout="fixed" src="https://github.com/ampproject/amphtml/raw/master/extensions/amp-story/img/related-articles.gif">